California brain surgeon accused of child sex abuse found dead in jail cell: reports

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

-Videos found by the Watsonville Police Department allegedly showed the defendants raping boys under 10-years-old multiple times, KSBW reported, citing court documents.
+Videos found by the Watsonville Police Department allegedly showed the defendants raping boys under 10 years old multiple times, KSBW reported, citing court documents.

 Prosecutors alleged Kohut abused children for more than two decades, according to the station.